 You can submit an application for an identity card to the Licence Services at a police station.
 The identity card is an official form of identification in Finland.
 It will make it easier for you to take care of your affairs in Finland.
-You will need an identity card to open a bank account in Finland, etc. The application is subject to a fee.
+You will need an identity card to open a bank account in Finland etc. The application is subject to a fee.
+Your representative will help you to acquire an identity card.